rust-lang/book/nostarch/chapter03.md

 }
 ```

 This program has four possible paths it can take.
-If you try running it, you
+After running it, you should
-should see output like this:
+see the following output:

 ```bash
 $ cargo run